 Therefore, luxury advertising not only needs to generate the desire for the seasonal collection but at the same time, it must also enhance the brand’s cool-quotient, thereby making it continuously desirable and aspirational.

 At an overall level, luxury advertising messages can be observed as:

 • As more emotional and sensual to distance it from mass-premium brands

 • Create a world and an aura that is truly exceptional to their brand signature

-• Generate major differentiation in its production and execution
+• Generate significant differentiation in its production and execution

 One of the relatively new trends within luxury brand communication is the use of the long-form-commercials or the short-film-videos to generate interest with the online audience.

-It has also proved impactful as in a matter of few minutes, the viewer can have a clear understanding of the brand image or the story that the brand is trying to convey or simply promotion of the new collection.
+It has also proved impactful as in a matter of few minutes, and the viewer can have a clear understanding of the brand image or the story that the brand is trying to convey or merely the promotion of the new collection.

 Apart from these, with the intent of enhancing the “emotional connections” with discerning mindsets, luxury brands have been exploring the digital space by engaging them in their activation programs.

 The objective is to generate a genuine affinity with the brand that transcends beyond the product to an extent where the consumers feel that they have found a soul mate.

 For example, intending to strengthen the brand’s association to love and romance, Tiffany launched whatmakeslovetrue.com and an iPhone app as a guide to those who want to take their romantic relationship forward.